dwachss/status/README.md

 Optionally uses my [dwachss/historystack](https://github.com/dwachss/historystack).

+A previous version that was a set of plugins for jQuery is still available as [version 1.0](https://github.com/dwachss/status/releases/tag/v1.0).
+This release is completely different.

 ## `Promise.prompt`

 Asks for user input, just like `window.prompt(message, defaultValue)`, but *asynchronously*, so it returns a `Promise` that is resolved with the user input,